 Modern childhood vaccinations have been around for about 60 years.
 They were developed to stop the spread of infectious diseases that once killed thousands of people each year.

 Vaccines are constantly re-evaluated and studied by scientists and researchers.
 Serious reactions to vaccines are rare, occurring only once in every million doses.
-According to the Centers for Disease Control’s (CDC) Immunization Safety Office, the current vaccine supply in the United States is the safest in history.
+According to the Centers for Disease Control and Prevention’s (CDC) Immunization Safety Office, the current vaccine supply in the United States is the safest in history.

 Are There Rules or Laws About Vaccines?